BREAK FREE from debt by breaking free from the deep-seated desire for luxuries you cannot afford.

 I started out with a washer and dryer and was planning to pay that off before buying something else, until…

 …we saw that oh so comfy reclining sofa and love-seat that we just HAD to have.
-I was willing to say no to it until I saw that he pressured me to buy it, and in my mind we needed furniture.
+I was willing to say no to it until I saw that he wanted it too, and in my mind we needed furniture.

 We had to have it.
 All of it.